Razorphyn/Merchantability-Based-on-Country/README.md

 **Readability**: Ugh..

-There is still a lot of work that has to be done
+There is still a lot of work that has to be done **Compatible products**:
+  * Simple - Tested
+  * Configurable Product - Basically a "bruteforce" not tested
+  * Grouped Product - To do
+  * Bundled Product - To do
+  * Related product - to do
+  * cross-sells - to do
+  * Up-sells - to do

 ## HOW TO INSTALL

  1. Go to **System > Tools > Compilations** and disable it